Mathematics at Prince Rock Primary School

 By providing opportunities to apply their mathematical skills in different contexts and across a range of subject areas, children will be able to work systematically to organise information, find patterns and ultimately solutions through independent and collaborative learning.

-Teaching of Mathematics follows the National Curriculum and reflects changes introduced in 2014 (for 2014-2015 Years 2 and 6 will continue to follow the previous curriculum as outlined by government policy) for Key Stages 1 and 2 and the Curriculum for EYFS.
+Teaching of mathematics follows the National Curriculum and reflects changes introduced in 2014 for Key Stages 1 and 2 and the Curriculum for EYFS.

-Mathematics is led by the mathematics team that comprises a teaching assistant, the foundation stage leader and the lower key stage 2 leader.
+Mathematics is led by the mathematics team that comprises a teaching assistant, the Assistant Headteacher of teaching and learning, the lower key stage 2 leader and one of the Year 5 teachers.
 A governor has specific responsibility for mathematics and the team will update the curriculum governors on priorities and progress in mathematics.